Image Credit: Delpixel/Shutterstock.com

 The following are some interesting facts of the Palm Jumeirah:

-- The Palm Jumeirah is a man-made marvel that can be viewed from space with the naked eye.
+- The Palm Jumeirah is a man-made structure that can be viewed from space with the naked eye.

-- The Palm Jumeirah will be home to more than 70 different nationalities.
+- The Palm Jumeirah is home to more than 70 different nationalities.

 - It is claimed that more than 800 football pitches can be fitted into the Palm Jumeirah.